Raynaud's is a rare disorder that affects the arteries. Arteries are blood vessels that carry blood from your heart to different parts of your body.

 Vasospasm of the arteries reduces blood flow to the fingers and toes.
 In people who have Raynaud's, the disorder usually affects the fingers.
 In about 40 percent of people who have Raynaud's, it affects the toes.
 Rarely, the disorder affects the nose, ears, nipples, and lips.

-Sometimes a disease, condition, or other factor causes Raynaud's.
-This type of Raynaud's is called Raynaud's phenomenon or secondary Raynaud's.
+In primary Raynaud’s (also called Raynaud’s disease),the cause isn't known.
 Primary Raynaud's is more common and tends to be less severe than secondary Raynaud's.

 If you have primary or secondary Raynaud's, cold temperatures or stress can trigger "Raynaud's attacks."
 During an attack, little or no blood flows to affected body parts.